 If you're a mountains-of-butter-on-the-popcorn kind of person, you might be a bit doubtful.
 But hear us out: instead of 1/4 cup of melted butter, opt for 3 tablespoons of olive oil for a healthier kick.
 For added flavor, sprinkle in some cayenne pepper or smoked paprika.
 Voila!
 Instant amazing snack.

 You might be thinking of that fluffy, buttery angel's food cake you had the other day...
 Here's a surprise, cake with olive oil works remarkably well, too!
 Instead of a cup of butter, use 3/4 cup of olive oil and you'll be surprised by the added richness that it adds to your dessert.

 It's not hard to imagine frying an egg in olive oil, since that's one of the best preparations you can have.
 From a simple fried egg, scrambled eggs, or even an omelet, use 2 1/4 teaspoons of olive oil instead of 1 tablespoon of butter for a better way to go.
 Enjoy them for breakfast!

-It's no doubt that lobster + butter = delish.
+It's no doubt that lobster + butter = summer.
 But that doesn't mean you can't switch it up once in a while and reap the health benefits of olive oil.
 Instead of 2 tablespoons of butter, opt for 1 1/2 tablespoons of olive oil.
 Try a garlic-infused olive oil to really bump up the flavor!

 Corn on the Cob